oryaaharoni/Netflix/README.md

-# Amazon Clone: An E-Commerce Website Replica
+# Netflix Clone: A Streaming Platform Replica

 ## Description
-This project is a clone of Amazon, featuring product listings, user authentication, profile management, reset password system, and shopping cart functionality.
+This project is a clone of Netflix, aiming to replicate its main features, including streaming movies and TV shows, user authentication, and personalized profiles.

 ## Technologies Used
 - React